 It was identified in 2016 that Cardiff and Vale had a large reduction in district nurses between 2015 and 2016.
 In the following year Cardiff and Vale re-coded a number of nurses back to district nurses.
 Enhancements to the Electronic Staff Record mean that it is now possible to see which of those district nurses have the relevant qualification (SP:DN).
-The NHS Occupation Codes Manual clearly states that it should only be those with the relevant qualification and they should be pay band 6 or above.
+The NHS Occupation Codes Manual clearly states that it should only be those with the relevant qualification and at pay band 6 or above coded as district nurses.
+More detailed analysis is included in the release at 30 September 2022.
 Further work will be undertaken to improve the quality of this data.

 Healthcare Assistants (H1s) and Nursing Assistants and Auxiliaries (N9s)

 During 2018 Betsi Cadwaladr and Cwm Taf Health Boards re-coded many of their former Health Care Assistants (HCAs) (occupation code H1) as Nursing Assistants / Auxiliaries (N9), bringing them in line with most of the other health boards.
 To show as comparable a position as possible over time, HCAs working in nursing services (shown separately in previous years) are now included within the nursing, midwifery and health visiting group (unqualified and total staff).
 There remain some health boards who have yet to recode H1s to N9s.